-This compilation, prepared by the Office of the Secretary of Defense Historical Office, presents information about senior leaders, the positions they held, and the organization of the Department of Defense (DoD) since unification of the United States armed forces in 1947.
-It does not purport to be comprehensive.
-"Key officials" is not official terminology, nor is this a top-down listing of officials in order of precedence or reporting authority.
-It lists both presidentially appointed, Senate-confirmed (PAS) officials as well as certain non-PAS officials.
-It includes civilian officials in the Office of the Secretary of Defense and the military departments as well as the top leadership of the Joint Chiefs of Staff (JCS), the combatant commands, and DoD agencies and field activities.
+Prepared by the Office of the Secretary of War Historical Office, Key Officials presents information about senior leaders, the positions they held, and the organization of the Department of Defense (DoD) since 1947.
+It is not comprehensive, nor is it a top-down listing of officials in order of precedence or reporting authority.
+This compilation includes presidentially appointed, Senate-confirmed (PAS) officials and certain non-PAS officials in the Office of the Secretary of Defense, the military departments, the Joint Chiefs of Staff, the combatant commands, and DoD agencies and field activities.